 Important Notice Regarding Identification

-Before you take your exam, you must show the exam centre personnel two forms of ID bearing your name and signature; one of these must include a recent photo.
-Your name as it appears on the identification you present must match exactly the name the exam centre has on the eligibility file sent by CEBS.
+Before you take your exam, you must show the exam center personnel two forms of ID bearing your name and signature; one of these must include a recent photo.
+Your name as it appears on the identification you present must match exactly the name the exam center has on the eligibility file sent by CEBS.
 In some cases, candidates with a discrepancy in their identification were not allowed to take their exam as scheduled until a correction could be made.
 Please check your name as it appears on your CEBS exam confirmation letter and if changes need to be made, contact the CEBS office immediately.

 Eyewear and Jewelry Policy for U.S. Prometric Sites